China–Arab relations: Medieval era

 During the Tang dynasty, when relations with Arabs were first established, the Chinese called the Arabs 大食/大石 (Dàshí < Old Chi. *da[y]zyik).
 The Caliphate was called "Da Shi Guo" 大食國.
 The word is thought to be a transcription of Persian Tāzik or Tāzī, derived from a nisba of the Arab tribe Ṭayyiʾ.
 The modern term for Arab is 阿拉伯 (Ālābó or Alabo).

 The Arab Islamic Caliph Uthman Ibn Affan (r.
 644–656) sent an embassy to the Tang court at Chang'an.

+During the Muslim conquest of Transoxiana, The Arab Umayyad commander, Qutayba ibn Muslim conquered the Bukharan territories of Numushkat and Ramithna in 707 CE (88 AH).
+But shortly after, he faced a coalition force of roughly 200,000 soldiers from Ferghana and Sogdiana, led by Kur Maghayun, who was the Chinese emperor's nephew. a heavy battle occurred.
+Qutayba managed to defeat the coalition army in combat, driving its commander to retreat, and then led his army back to his base at Merv.

-The Arab Umayyad commander, Qutayba ibn Muslim is reported to have advanced as far as Kashgar, where he captured the city and fought the Chinese forces, took spoils and captives, and pushed deep into Chinese territory. the Tang emperor sent letter requesting to negotiate with Qutayba.
+Qutayba ibn Muslim is reported to have advanced as far as Kashgar, where he captured the city and fought the Chinese forces, took spoils and captives, and pushed deep into Chinese territory. the Tang emperor sent letter requesting to negotiate with Qutayba.
 Qutayba sent a Muslim delegation to negotiate with the emperor, resulting in an agreement between the Arabs and the Chinese under which the Muslims would withdraw from the city in exchange for tribute and valuable gifts from the Tang court. however, this report is dismissed by some modern historians.
 Historian Mahmoud Mohammed Khalaf replied to the dismissal claims and presented it as a rebuttal to the view of the historians who dismissed the claim of the battle, specifically to the Orientalist Gibb:

 Thus it becomes clear that the Muslim conquests had in fact reached the city of Kashgar – one of the cities of China at that time.
 This stands as the strongest rebuttal to the claim of the orientalist Gibb, who alleged that the Muslim armies never reached the city, while the Hungarian orientalist Ármin Vámbéry affirmed that Muslim forces had reached East Turkestan and attacked the rulers of the Uyghurs.
 He further stated that the city of Canton was the easternmost frontier of Islam.

 The Arab Umayyad Caliphate in 715 AD deposed Ikhshid, the king the Fergana Valley, and installed a new king Alutar on the throne.
 The deposed king fled to Kucha (seat of Anxi Protectorate), and sought Chinese intervention.
 The Chinese sent 10,000 troops under Zhang Xiaosong to Fergana.
 He defeated Alutar and the Arab occupation force at Namangan and reinstalled Ikhshid on the throne.